hw-product/fission-app-docs/app/views/docs/packager/_packager.md

 In the Packager configuration file, the `target` section is a little bit different than the remaining three (3) sections: `source`, `dependencies`, and `build`.
-These three sections are used collectively to describe a package, and will be referred to through the documentation as the "package description" (this will become more important when we begin to explain how to describe trees of dependent packages).
+These three sections are used collectively to describe a package, and will be referred to throughout the documentation as the "package description" (this will become more important when we begin to explain how to describe trees of dependent packages).

 ### Source (`source`) {#packager-source}